bytetechnology/micro-service-template/README.md

 2. Add your new service to git repo `https://github.com/bytetechnology/micro-<SERVICE_NAME>`

-3. From add new service from BYTE_SW_MICRO_REPO_PATH/micro-dev-environment
+3. Add new service from BYTE_SW_MICRO_REPO_PATH/micro-dev-environment
   ```sh
   sh add-new-service.sh <SERVICE_NAME>
   ```

 At point 3. you created new file `micro-dev-environment/docker-compose.<SERVICE_NAME>.yml` - it is definition of container that serves you to run service in dev env.
+To use it just call from micro-dev-environment `sh up.sh -d`.

 ## Development of new service